nuster1128/RecBole-MetaRec-Doc/docs/source/module_reference/MetaDataLoader.rst

 :v: value from function ``transformToTaskFormat()``.
 :[return]: An object of class Task.

-self.getUserList()
+self.getTaskIdList()
 -------------------------

-This function can generate user list of this dataset.
+This function can generate the list of task ids in this dataset.

 :[return] userlist (1D numpy.ndarray): an 1D array of user list.